A. Purpose

 C. Consultation and Reporting

-- Working groups work closely with their Council liaisons and the executive director to ensure that they are responsive to the needs of the Council.
+- Working groups work closely with their Council liaisons and the President/Vice President to ensure that they are responsive to the needs of the Council.
 In certain cases, when time is of the essence, working groups may communicate directly with the Executive Committee.

-- Working groups, like all SAA groups, are required to present an annual report for review by the Council.
-The chair is responsible for coordinating the submission of an annual report, which must be filed with the SAA executive director within ninety days of the close of the Annual Meeting.
-Annual reports must use the Council Report Template.
-The annual report should be a brief summary of the working group’s activities in the preceding year and may raise issues or questions about which the working group desires Council feedback.
+- Working groups are required to submit an annual report to the Council.
+The chair is responsible for coordinating the submission of an annual report, which must be filed with the SAA Governance team within ninety days after the Annual Meeting.
+SAA groups must use the Council Report Template.
+The annual report should summarize the working group’s activities throughout the year, provide a general ideas of anticipated future activities, and may raise issues or questions for the Council's feedback.

 D. Meetings and External Resources

 - If a working group wishes to seek resources (whether cash or in kind) from any source outside SAA, Executive Committee approval must be obtained in every instance before approaching the source.
-Proposals should be routed through the executive director and Council liaison, with sufficient time for consideration by the Executive Committee, which will respond within thirty days.
+Proposals should be routed through the chief executive officer r and Council liaison, with sufficient time for consideration by the Executivee Committee, which will respond within thirty days.

 Adopted by the Council: January 2012